audreymateke/se-assignment-5-audreymateke/README.md

    - Opening the Integrated Terminal:

-     You can open the integrated terminal in VS Code using these methods:
+      -You can open the integrated terminal in VS Code using these methods:
-     From the menu: Go to Terminal > New Terminal or View > Terminal.
+     -From the menu: Go to Terminal > New Terminal or View > Terminal.
-     From the Command Palette :Use the View: Toggle Terminal command.
+      -From the Command Palette :Use the View: Toggle Terminal command.
-     In the Explorer:, right-click a folder and choose Open in Integrated Terminal.
+      -In the Explorer:, right-click a folder and choose Open in Integrated Terminal.

    - Keyboard shortcuts:

-     Toggle terminal panel:  Windows Ctrl+
+      -Toggle terminal panel:  Windows Ctrl+

       Create a new terminal: Windows Ctrl+Shift+P

  -Advantages of the Integrated Terminal:

-   Convenience -No need to switch between apps or windows, the terminal is right within VS Code.
+   -Convenience -No need to switch between apps or windows, the terminal is right within VS Code.
-   Context Awareness ,the working directory is automatically set to your open workspace folder.
+   -Context Awareness ,the working directory is automatically set to your open workspace folder.
-   Theme Integration the terminal theme matches your VS Code theme for consistency.
+   -Theme Integration the terminal theme matches your VS Code theme for consistency.
-   Customization, you can fully customize terminal settings, including shell, fonts, and scrollback.
+   -Customization, you can fully customize terminal settings, including shell, fonts, and scrollback.

-8. File and Folder Management:
+7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

  - To open a workspace:

-   Use File > Open Folder… and select a folder.
+    -Use File > Open Folder… and select a folder.

-     If launching VS Code from a terminal, pass the folder path as an argument.
+     -If launching VS Code from a terminal, pass the folder path as an argument.

-    Single-folder workspaces are automatically created when you open a folder in VS Code.
+    -Single-folder workspaces are automatically created when you open a folder in VS Code.

     Multi-root workspaces involve opening a .code-workspace JSON file listing all folders.